google/GoogleSignIn-iOS/Samples/Swift/AppAttestExample/README.md

 ## Hiding Secrets

-This example app shows how you might hide your web API key and debug token (used during CI).
-Inside the `Secrets/` directory, we show a placeholder secrets file containing stubbed JSON data.
-You can make a new file to fill in that stubbed JSON data with your web API key.
-Make sure to add that new file to your `.gitignore` so that your secrets are not committed.
-Next, update `AppCheckSecretsReader.swift` to read your file.
+This example app shows how you might hide your web API key and debug token (used during CI; AppCheckCore manages the debug token running locally in the simulator).
+Both of these are required.
+Inside the `Secrets/` directory, we include a placeholder secrets entitled `AppCheckDefaultSecrets.xcconfig`.
+We have also set that as a configuration file for the project as well, which means that it will be used to find the web API key during debug builds on the simulator (for example).
+You can either make a new file to fill in the stubbed data in `AppCheckDefaultSecrets.xcconfig` (which will require that you update where the projects finds its configurations), or you can fill in the data in

+In builds running under continuous integration, make sure to use environment variables and `AppCheckSecretReader.swift` will find your web API key and debug token if you provide them to your `xcodebuild` command.

 ## Integration Tests